What is the Nursing Process?

 - Introduce the nursing process in your first basic nursing course as the foundation for clinical decision-making.

-- Minimize emphasis on NANDA nursing diagnoses and ensure that students understand that the diagnostic labels and taxonomy are not universally used in health care today.
+- Minimize emphasis on the NANDA nursing diagnosis list and ensure that students understand that the diagnostic labels and taxonomy are not universally used in health care today.
 Instead, assist students in learning the signs, symptoms, and behaviors that nurses and other interprofessional health care team members utilize and understand.
 For example, fever is a more commonly used term in nursing and health care than hyperthermia.
 A nurse can take a client’s body temperature and determine that he or she has a fever if the thermometer reads 103oF (39.4oC).